SeanBarr/real-time-bus-tracker/README.md

-Real-Time-Bus-Tracker
+Project Title: Real-Time-Bus-Tracker

-This is a Real Time Bus Tracking Map that marks the routes between both MIT and Harvard campuses.
+Description: This is a Real Time Bus Tracking Map that marks the routes between both MIT and Harvard campuses.

-To Run please git clone the following:
-git clone git@github.com:SeanBarr/Real-Time-Bus-Tracker.git
+This project utilizes Navigation API.
+I have adapted the styling to view as satellite and added the MIT colors for the button.

+Future stlying changes will be replacing the current marker.

+To Run: Git Clone: git@github.com:SeanBarr/Real-Time-Bus-Tracker.git

 Please use following link to access site: https://seanbarr.github.io/Real-Time-Bus-Tracker/